-If you have a literary agent, or you have been recommended to us by someone we know, you are welcome to submit proposals for new novels at any time.
+We are accepting proposals sent via a literary agent, or if you have been recommended to us by an author already on our list.
+In these cases only, you are welcome to submit proposals for new novels at any time.
 In these instances, read the guides that follow, then drop us an email or query us through our contact page.

-This pack should be emailed to us, either as Word, RTF or PDF files (we prefer RTFs).
-Please don’t just send us a complete manuscript without a proposal.
-Please note that we never accept hardcopy manuscripts or proposals – alas, we will not even respond to written submissions.
+This pack should be emailed to us, either as Word or RTF text tiles, or at a push PDFs.
+Please don’t just send us a complete manuscript without any form of proposal.
+We never accept hardcopy manuscripts or proposals, and any sent to us will be discarded.

 If we like what we read, we will then ask for a full plot breakdown or the entire, finished manuscript.
-We typically take 10-12 weeks to read and respond to a proposal; more for a full manuscript.
+We typically estimate 10 weeks to read and respond to a proposal; more for a full manuscript.

 What We’re Looking For

 We’re publishing novels, either standalone or as part of greater series.
 We’re not looking to publish short works such as novellas, short stories, shot story collections or non-fiction at this time.
 No poetry or plays, graphic novels or anything else that is plainly not a prose novel.

-All our books are “genre” fiction in one way or another — specifically fantasy, science fiction, horror, and that new catch-all urban or modern fantasy.
+All our books are “genre” fiction in one way or another – specifically fantasy, science fiction, modern/weird fantasy – and just occasionally horror.
 Those are quite wide-ranging in themselves; we’re looking for all types of sub-genre, so for example, hard SF, space opera, cyberpunk, military SF, alternate future history, future crime, time travel, and more.
 We have no problem if your book mashes together two or more of these genres; in fact, we practically insist upon it.

 At Angry Robot we’re publishing books for adults.
 Although we sometimes use the phrase “post-YA” to describe AR titles, we are not looking for any specifically junior, YA or teenage titles to publish right now.
-All our books cover adult themes, situations and “language”, and our protagonists are adults.
+All our books cover adult themes, situations and “language”, and most of our protagonists are adults.